anthrax3/NSync/README.md

-# Shimmer: It's like ClickOnce but Works™
+# NSync: It's like ClickOnce but Works™

 ### What Do We Want?